pantheon-systems/documentation/source/docs/articles/local/terminus-the-pantheon-command-line-interface.md

   - developing
 keywords: terminus, drush, drush extension, terminus commands
 ---
 The Original Terminus project was a Drush extension and is now **deprecated**.
-It has been replaced with a stand-alone command-line utility, which you can read about at our new [Terminus article](/docs/articles/local/cli/ "Pantheon documentation article on the CLI project") and its [GitHub repository](https://github.com/pantheon-systems/cli "Pantheon's CLI Repository on github").
+It has been replaced with a stand-alone command-line utility, which you can read about in the [Terminus article](/docs/articles/local/cli/ "Pantheon documentation article on the CLI project") and its [GitHub repository](https://github.com/pantheon-systems/cli "Pantheon's CLI Repository on github").

 ## Terminus 1 Project

 You can still see the original, unmaintained Drush extension at [https://github.com/pantheon-systems/terminus](https://github.com/pantheon-systems/terminus).

-## Support for Terminus
+## Terminus Support

 This software is now deprecated and unsupported.